-It is too wet to bale if: the crop wraps on moving parts of the baler; the baler engine labours unduly; the bales are too heavy; the hay bale lacks spring; there is a smear of moisture on the side of the bale.
+It is too wet to bale if:

+- the crop wraps on moving parts of the baler

+- the baler engine labours unduly

+- the bales are too heavy

+- the hay bale lacks spring

+- there is a smear of moisture on the side of the bale.

-High-moisture bales can result in the growth of mould, reducing quality, palatability and possibly introducing toxins.
+High-moisture bales can result in the growth of mould, reducing quality and palatability, and may introduce toxins.
 They can also self-combust.

-Hay baled at too low a moisture content shatters; the hay is dusty; there are too many leaf fragments; and the bales are too loose and light, even after tightening the bale chamber.
+Hay baled at too low moisture shatters, the hay is dusty, there are too many leaf fragments, and the bales are too loose and light, even after tightening the bale chamber.

-Finally, if the crop is too dry, for example 12-14% moisture content, it may be necessary to wait for the evening dew to bring the crop back up to 18-20% moisture content.5
+Finally, if the crop is too dry, e.g. 12-14% moisture content, it may be necessary to wait for the evening dew to bring the crop back up to 18-20% moisture content.

-Photo 2: Vetch and vetch oat mixes can retain a green colour but be sufficiently dry to bale.
+Photo 2: Vetch and vetch-oat mixes can retain a green colour but be sufficiently dry to bale.
 Use the scrunch test to estimate moisture content and use a moisture meter to test bale moisture content.
 Baling material too wet will result in degradation and can lead to self-combustion.